Characters of the Fatal Fury series: Creation and design

-Series' creator Takashi Nishiyama said the depth of the characters was of great importance when making the series.
-He noted that the plot were more polished in the first Fatal Fury than in his previous work, the first Street Fighter.
-This allowed them to reveal more character details which in turn lead to more fans.
-Some details about the characters were revealed in magazines rather than the games to produce more marketing.
+Series' creator Takashi Nishiyama stated that giving the characters depth was of great importance when making the series.
+He noted that the first Fatal Fury featured a more polished plot and more fleshed out characters than that of his previous work, the original Street Fighter, which led to the game gaining a strong fanbase.
+To help market the games, certain character details were revealed in magazine promotions rather than the games themselves.